Sally Light

 This site uses cookies.
 By continuing to browse the site you are agreeing to our use of cookies.
 Find out more here.
 Hide this message

-You are here: Home > About us > Council of Governors > Who's Who
+You are here: Home > About us > Council of Governors > Who's who

 About us

 You can find out more about the role of our governors here.
+You can see a copy of the current declaration of governor interests here.

 Below you will find a list of our current governors.
-Click on the images below to find out more about your local governor.
+Click on the images to find out more about your local governor.

 Rukmal is passionate about equality, diversity and equal healthcare for all.